Fire Emblem: Three Houses: Story

 If Byleth sides with Edelgard, they reunite with their students and find that the Kingdom has allied with the Church while the Alliance remains nominally neutral.
 Edelgard and Byleth attack and seize the Alliance capital and eliminate Claude from the war, either through killing or exiling him.
 They then advance into the Kingdom, taking a vital fortress.
-In retribution for Edelgard interfering with their schemes, "those who slither in the dark" arrange for the fortress to be destroyed.
+In retribution for Edelgard interfering with their schemes and slaying one of their commanders, "those who slither in the dark" arrange for the fortress to be destroyed.
 Edelgard keeps the truth a secret and tells the others that the fortress was destroyed by Church weaponry.
 Edelgard continues to lead her armies to the Kingdom's capital.
 Dimitri meets Edelgard in battle, but is defeated and killed.
 The Kingdom army is routed and Rhea withdraws to the Kingdom capital with her Knights.
 In her madness, Rhea sets fire to the city, forcing Edelgard to attack to put a stop to her.
 Byleth and Edelgard are able to kill Rhea.
 Byleth nearly dies, but Sothis's Crest Stone embedded in their heart dissolves, reviving them.
 In the aftermath, Edelgard unites all of Fódlan under the Empire and abolishes both the Church and the nobility.